🔥

 In short—

-However, if you plan to create an intelligent chatbot, and you deal with many messages on a daily basis, the WhatsApp Business Platform is the best option for you because of customization and higher flexibility.
+However, if you plan to create an intelligent chatbot, and you deal with many messages daily, the WhatsApp Business Platform is the best option for you because of customization and higher flexibility.

 Here’s what each choice entails:

-If you choose to go for the direct development option via WhatsApp Business App…
+• Going for the direct development option via WhatsApp Business App

-If you choose to integrate a chatbot (a.k.a. the WhatsApp Business Platform way)…
+• Integrating a chatbot (a.k.a. the WhatsApp Business Platform way)

 You should go for services offered by WhatsApp Business Solution Providers.
 An official WhatsApp Business solution provider covers all infrastructural requirements and offers an API hub, so creating your own bot is 100% code-free.

 Can you see the paradox already?
 A more complete WhatsApp chatbot solution is much less of a hassle.
-But what you choose depends entirely on your needs.
+But what you choose depends entirely on your needs, so have a look at the list of the best WhatsApp chatbot tools if you want to go in-depth.

-Now, with that out of the way, let’s take a look at how to create a WhatsApp chatbot in Tidio using the help of the WhatsApp Business Platform.
+Now, with that out of the way, let’s take a look at how to create a WhatsApp bot in Tidio using the help of the WhatsApp Business Platform.

 Leverage WhatsApp chatbots to resolve customer queries